choyoungb/LiteratureSearchCrawler/README.md

 Web Crawling Algorithm for GeoBank literature search

 Ver 1.
-Using Jupyter Notebook (Python) to automize database search using keywords on https://www.ncbi.nlm.nih.gov/gds/ Dataset search engine.
+Using Jupyter Notebook (Python) to automate database search using keywords on https://www.ncbi.nlm.nih.gov/gds/ Dataset search engine.

 Takes an input of gene list